shrektan/DT-load-balancer/README.md

 1. `docker swarm init`: init the docker swarm.
 1. `docker network create --driver=overlay traefik-public`: create a network so that services can find each other.
-1.`docker stack deploy -c xxx.yml xxx` to start xxx as a service.
+1. `docker stack deploy -c xxx.yml xxx` to start xxx as a service.

 ## Use Chrome to check the result